iftikhar8/thesis/metrics/metrics.md

 The de-facto standard for publishing connectivity matrices and dispersal kernels is to use a heat map.
 While heat maps are a powerful visualisation tool for both these metrics, it restricts what information we can extract from the graph, which bins the values to a colour legend, resulting in information loss.
 Comparative quantitative metrics are essential for analysis between studies, needed for model validation.

-This begs the question, in a field where there are so many measures, which ones should be consistently reported?
-The most common parameters found in the dataset related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success (@tbl:common_metrics).
+In a field where there are so many measures, which ones should be consistently reported?
+The most common parameters found in the dataset related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success (@tbl:common).
 Although this isn't as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention.
 These terms were often used interchangeably. {Burgess:2014cf} stated the definitions clearly and succinctly, i.e. local retention is the fraction of offspring produced by a population that also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.

-Table : Those most common metrics published in the connectivity studies and the parameters reported per metric used. {#tbl:common_metrics}
+: Those most common metrics published in the connectivity studies and the parameters reported per metric used. {#tbl:common}

 |        Metric       |        Measure parameters        |  Reported(%) |
 | ------------------- | ----------------------- | :-------: |